Frequently asked questions.

 Where does the sentencing data come from?

-The primary source is the U.S. Sentencing Commission annual individual-case datafile, which covers every federal case sentenced under the Guidelines since FY 1987 (ussc.gov/research/datafiles).
-Active products draw exclusively from this datafile.
+The primary source for the federal sentencing products is the U.S. Sentencing Commission annual individual-case datafile, which covers every federal case sentenced under the Guidelines since FY 1987 (ussc.gov/research/datafiles).
+The Sentencing Snapshot and JSIN Exclusion Brief draw exclusively from this datafile.
+The officer-record and jury-instruction products draw from their own public sources — Chicago CPD complaint records; NYC CCRB complaint history; Florida FDLE/CJSTC, Texas TCOLE, Georgia POST, Arizona AZPOST, and California POST + CDCR certification data; and the Florida Standard Jury Instructions — each row cited to the record it came from.
 CourtListener and FJC Integrated Database integrations will be cited in any future product where they are used, with the same data-source citation discipline.

 Do you use AI to write the briefs?

 No. The briefs are structured data exhibits — numbers, distributions, and verified citations drawn from public datasets.
-We do not use large language models to generate text in the briefs.
+We do not use large language models to generate any text in the briefs.
+Every figure in the brief derives from a specific USSC datafile record and is labeled with the datafile vintage so opposing counsel or the court can trace it to the source.
 The motion-language block in the JSIN Exclusion Brief is a fixed template with cell-specific values substituted in, not AI-generated prose.

 How is BenchRecon different from JSIN?